bio-tools/biotoolsDocs/curators_guide.rst

    "Project", "Credit of a community software project not formally associated with any single institute."
    "Division", "Credit of or a formal part of an institutional organisation, e.g. a department, research group, team, etc" "Institute", "Credit of an organisation such as a university, hospital, research institute, service center, unit etc."
    "Consortium", "Credit of an association of two or more institutes or other legal entities which have joined forces for some common purpose.
-Includes Research Infrastructures (RIs) such as ELIXIR, parts of an RI such as an ELIXIR node etc. "
+Includes Research Infrastructures (RIs) such as ELIXIR."
    "Funding agency", "Credit of a legal entity providing funding for development of the software or provision of an online service."